timraasveld/sidedock/README.md

 Docker is supposed to make it easy to, I quote, *Build, Ship, and Run Any App, Anywhere*.
 While it may live up to this promise in big enterprises with lots of money and time, in small teams using Docker can be quite problematic because:

 - You have to think of a build workflow and set up a deployment system.
 When are images updated, built, and started?
-- How to ensure Docker is up when your Rails app is, when your server reboots or a new version of your Rails app is deploying
+- You have to ensure required Docker services are up when your main app is, when your server reboots or a new version of your Rails app is deploying
-- In a microservices set-up, when one of your services is updated, your main app also needs to be updated to match the new API/schema of the service.
-If you have lots of time, the solution to this is to temporarily support two code paths for the old and new API.

 Docker's concepts of images and containers are designed for big enterprises who have to scale, not for the 95% of small companies whose main concern is getting more people to enjoy their app.